artfuldev/cyclic-ui/README.md

 # cyclic-ui
-A set of skinnable UI component for Cycle.js apps
+A set of skinnable UI components for Cycle.js apps